OPS-E2E-PPE/VBA-Docs/api/Excel.CubeField.HasMemberProperties.md

 keywords: vbaxl10.chm668086
 f1_keywords:
 - vbaxl10.chm668086
-ms.prod: excel
 api_name:
 - Excel.CubeField.HasMemberProperties
 ms.assetid: bd0cb9e0-95e5-47bf-3354-628bcfa604c2
-ms.date: 06/08/2017
+ms.date: 04/23/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CubeField.HasMemberProperties property (Excel)

 Returns **True** when there are member properties specified to be displayed for the cube field.
 Read-only **Boolean**.

 ## Syntax

-_expression_. `HasMemberProperties`
+_expression_.**HasMemberProperties**

-_expression_ A variable that represents a [CubeField](Excel.CubeField.md) object.
+_expression_ A variable that represents a **[CubeField](Excel.CubeField.md)** object.

 ## Example

 The example determines if there are member properties to be displayed for the cube field and notifies the user.
-The example assumes a PivotTable exists on the active worksheet.
+The example assumes that a PivotTable exists on the active worksheet.

 ```vb
 Sub UseHasMemberProperties()